Find out about the different types of edible salt and how to use to use them.

 Kosher salt is a commonly used cooking or finishing salt.

-If you have made Eggplant Parmesan, you will be familiar with the process of dry brining, where slices of eggplant are salted with kosher salt to draw out excess moisture and enable quick cooking and browning.
+If you have made Eggplant Parmesan, you will be familiar with the process of dry brining where slices of eggplant are salted with kosher salt to draw out excess moisture for quick cooking and browning.

 The top two brands are Morton (less coarse) and Diamond Crystal (with larger crystals).

 Uses: Dry brining, all-purpose seasoning during cooking, salting water for pasta.
-It is not suitable for baking due to its bulkiness and therefore an imprecision in measuring, but can be used if ground to the consistency of table salt.
+It is not suitable for baking due to its bulkiness and imprecision in measuring but can be used if ground to the consistency of table salt.

 Maldon salt